DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2023-03-15-letting-providers-recommend-candidates.md

 Users also wanted assurances that:

-- candidates would understand that getting shortlisted wasn’t a definite
+- candidates would understand that getting shortlisted was not a definite
 - they would not have to commit to using the shortlist
 - they would have enough information about candidates on the shortlist before contacting them